Choose the blog language

 I decided to let this experimental since there are issues in the taxonomies.

 There are flag images included but you can set also a custom directory if you have your own set.

 This is an important but somewhat overseen field.

-The easist (but not the only one) way to connect websites is the user.
+The easiest (but not the only one) way to connect websites is by the user.
 There is no problem if you have just one user that accesses all the websites.
 But this option is useful if you want to connect a subset or if you have more than 1 admin.

 Just set who is the reference for the connections and you are done.

-This option plays together with the "Reference user".
-You can just exclude a blog and the plugin will not do anything in that website.
+This option plays together with the “Reference user”.
+You can just exclude a blog and the plugin will not do anything on that website.

 Activate the content import functionality

 Activate this new functionality if you need to copy the original content with meta and media to a new translation.